Punishing slave traders and shutting down slave markets will do little to reduce slavery, argues Maurice Middleberg

 In the vulnerable communities of West Africa, slavery will manifest in many ways: Some people will be caught up in unsafe international migration, like those found in Libya.
 However, most slaves are found in the domestic economy.

-, slavery is found in artisanal gold mines, agriculture, transportation, begging and sex trafficking.
+In Mali, slavery is found in artisanal gold mines, agriculture, transportation, begging and sex trafficking.

-, sex trafficking, fishing and portering (carrying loads for market vendors and shoppers) are among the more common arenas for slavery.
+In Ghana, sex trafficking, fishing and portering (carrying loads for market vendors and shoppers) are among the more common arenas for slavery.

 So focusing on only one form of slavery after the victim is far from home won’t really make much of a difference since multiple forms of slavery may be found in the same village.